simplehomemom/simplehomemom.github.io/_posts/2021-05-05-how-to-unscramble-your-brain-with-a-braindump.md

 Braindumping to unscramble your brain is a relatively simple concept and when put into practice, it can be so helpful.
 Make sure to have supplies on hand, braindump as needed, and enjoy!

-# Want to get better at simple planning?
-FREE planning class

-_I also have a FREE class on beginner planning basics in my freebie vault.
-You can gain access to that by being on my mail list.
-Signup at the bottom of my blog and you’ll receive a link to the vault in your confirmation email._

 ![Pen lying on a notebook with the title of the blog over top of it.](https://www.simplehomemom.com/uploads/how-to-unscramble-your-brain-with-a-braindump-shm-blog.png "How to Unscramble Your Brain with a Braindump SHM")

 **Other blogs of mine you may enjoy:**